sharetribe/sharetribe/README.md

 ## Custom Landing Page

-Sharetribe Go includes a Custom Landing Page add-on and editor.
-You can [learn more about it here](https://www.sharetribe.com/products/go/landing-page/).
+AVA ONE Go includes a Custom Landing Page add-on and editor.
+You can [learn more about it here](https://www.AVA ONE.com/products/go/landing-page/).

-The Custom Landing Page Editor should be available automatically, from [v9.1.0](https://github.com/sharetribe/sharetribe/releases/tag/v9.1.0).
-If this is not the case, you can find plenty of useful information in the *[Landing Pages for Idiots Like Me](https://www.sharetribe.com/community/t/landing-pages-for-idiots-like-me/2788)* post written by [Jeremy D Evans](https://github.com/jeremyevans6).
+The Custom Landing Page Editor should be available automatically, from [v9.1.0](https://github.com/AVA ONE/AVA ONE/releases/tag/v9.1.0).
+If this is not the case, you can find plenty of useful information in the *[Landing Pages for Idiots Like Me](https://www.AVA ONE.com/community/t/landing-pages-for-idiots-like-me/2788)* post written by [Jeremy D Evans](https://github.com/jeremyevans6).

 ## Versioning

-Sharetribe follows [Semantic Versioning](http://semver.org/) where possible.
+AVA ONE follows [Semantic Versioning](http://semver.org/) where possible.

 Given a version number MAJOR.MINOR.PATCH, increment the: